anywhichway/intersector/README.md

 # Updates (reverse chronological order)

+2020-07-15 v1.0.16	- The cat stepped on the keyboard right before a commit and inserted some random stuff (really! ;-) ;-().
+Fixed.

 2020-07-15 v1.0.15 - Split into three internal functions.
 Slight speed and size improvement.
 Speed more consistent across test runs.
 Easier to maintain.
 Thanks @titoBouzout!

 2020-07-14 v1.0.14 - Documentation updates.